 The beginning of episode 14, when Simon and Yoko visit Kamina's grave.
 Especially the moment when Yoko leaves, only to turn around one final time.
 The viewer doesn't get to hear what she says, but the look on her face and the fact that she says only a few words could give you an idea of what exactly she told him...

 Episode 27.
 Yes, I know he's the villain, but I still found the Anti-Spiral's final line before dying an oddly heartwarming moment.
 An Absolute Xenophobe who dedicated his existence to oppressing other races, is felled by the very thing he fought to keep downtrodden, and what does he say?

 "If this is how it must be, protect the universe at all costs."

-In the first episode of the second season it turns out Viral was protecting humans who did not like the new world order and wanted to return to their underground way of life.
-Sure, Viral may have wanted to help them do it to feel more like old times but he also apologies to his easily defeated mecha as well for pushing it too hard.
+In the first episode of the second season, it turns out Viral was protecting humans who did not like the new world order and wanted to return to their underground way of life.
+Sure, Viral may have wanted to help them do it to feel more like old times, but he also apologizes to his easily defeated mecha as well for pushing it too hard.